Amend your soil with the best available compost that aids in improving the aeration and water retention capacity of your garden grounds.

 Tips for Using Compost to Garden

-Now that you have your compost ready, here are some tips that I think will be handy to apply to your garden.
+Now that you have your compost ready, here are some tips I think will be handy for applying to your garden.

 - For growing vegetables, pour the compost into each hole you are planting.

-- You can use Compost as mulch by adding a layer of 2 to 4 inches above the soil.
+- You can use compost as mulch by adding 2 to 4 inches above the soil.

-- For sandy soil, put a 4-inches thick layer of Compost over the ground and mix the Compost well, about 10 inches deep.
+- For sandy soil, put a 4-inch thick layer of compost over the ground and mix the compost well, about 10 inches deep.

-- When using bagged composts, add layers of 1 to 2 inches at the beginning of the Spring.
+- Add 1 to 2 inches layers when using bagged compost at the beginning of the Spring.